-Figure 7

-Location of Binjour, Toondoon &
+Figure 5: Location of Binjour Bauxite Project, Toondoon ML & Brovinia Discovery

-Brovinia Bauxite Project Areas

 The main project area is located at Binjour, 115kms SW of Bundaberg between regional centres at Gayndah and Mundubbera.
-There is a granted Mining Lease at Toondoon 25kms south of Mundubbera and an exploration project at the Brovinia discovery location further to the south.
+There is a granted Mining Lease at Toondoon 25kms south of Mundubbera

-Resource modelling is in progress.
-Binjour Bauxite project resources are currently estimated as totalling 28 million tonnes from Binjour exploration licences and granted mining lease at Toondoon south of Mundubbera.
-The project strategy is to commence at the Toondoon mining lease whilst progressing the mining permits needed to commence mining at Binjour.
-Sale tonnages would build up to approximately 1 million tonnes per year as the road network and port capacities expand.
+Project development strategies include commencing mining at the Toondoon mining lease whilst progressing the mining permits needed to commence mining at Binjour.
+Sale tonnages would build up to approximately 1 million tonnes per year and possibly larger tonnages as the road network and port capacities expand.